Horizontal-org/Tella-website/docs/home.md

 Welcome to the Tella Documentation!

 Below you will find everything you need to understand how Tella works, its security features and limitations, and how to get started.
-To stay up-to-date with the latest, subscribe to [our newsletter](https://blog.wearehorizontal.org/#/portal), join our [monthly community meetings](/community-meetings), or [contact us](/contact-us)!
+To stay up-to-date with the latest, subscribe to [our newsletter](https://blog.wearehorizontal.org/#/portal), or [contact us](/contact-us)!

 ## Discover Tella {#discover-tella}